3l1a/FreenetSimulator/README.md

 cd FreenetSimulator/
 ```

 change the file ./run/Freenet.cfg.
-The file itself contains a working model and some instructions about hot to compile it.
+The file itself contains a working model and some instructions about how to compile it.
-Execute with.
 Inside the directory ./run/Dataset it is possible to find 3 samples of overlay with different sizes.
 It is possible to choose the overlay by modify the Freenet.cfg being careful to correctly set the size of the overlay.
-Then, in order to execute:
+Execute with

 ```bash
 gradle wrapper